PSDI-UK/aiida-gromacs/docs/source/tutorials/PTH2R_CGMD.rst

 * `dssp <https://anaconda.org/salilab/dssp>`__ is used by ``martinize2`` to find secondary structures in the protein.

 .. note::
-    martinize2 can be installed via the link above; the insane.py script is provided in the tutorial files.
+    martinize2 can be installed via the link above;

+.
 For an installation compatible with aiida-gromacs, **please install dssp via the following commands** if using **Linux**:

 .. code-block:: bash